Kakifrucht/HalfminerSystem/HalfminerLand/README.md

       - Custom cost for buy and set configurable
       - Max amount of teleports per player configurable (permission for unlimited teleports available)
       - Purchased teleport is globally accessible via */landtp*
+    - Teleports for abandoned land can optionally be stolen
+    - Max/min length for teleport name configurable, no special characters for teleports (bypass permission available)
+    - Blacklist for teleport names (bypass permission available)
     - Bypass permission for operators to be able to delete any teleport available
   - /land list [player]
     - Opens a menu that shows all owned lands, their world, coordinates and teleport names (if applicable)